Asmoorr/asmoorr/README.md

-# Hello everyone :)
+<h2 align="left">Hi 👋!
+My name is Artem and I'm a student from ITMO University</h2>

 ## 💫 About Me

-🔭 I’m currently working on a project in AIM.club, ITMO University
+🔭 I’m currently working on a project in AIM.club, ITMO University 🎓 ITMO University Student
+📫 How to reach me: t.me/asmorr
 👯 I’m looking to collaborate on any web project you would like :)
 🤝 I’m looking for help with living this life
 🌱 I’m currently learning everything about web development
 💬 Ask me about anything you want
 ⚡ Fun fact: I love cats and guitars

 ## 💻 Tech Stack